aremzy03/incel-e-sign-web-app/README.md

 - Body: None required

 **Constraints:**
-- Only the envelope creator can send the envelope
+- Only the envelope creator can send the envelope.
-- Envelope must be in "draft" status
+- Envelope must be in `draft` or `rejected` status.
-- Authentication required
+- Authentication required.

 **Response (Success - 200):**
 ```json